kubealex/satellite-lab/README.md

-# Satellite Demo env installer
+# Satellite 6.11 Demo environment provisioner

 This is a simple demo environment provisioner for Satellite to install based on Ansible and Terraform.
 It creates: